NVIDIA-Genomics-Research/Compute4COVID/long_read_basecalling/README.md

 ## Basecalling

-The `bonito basecaller` command is used to call bases.
-The model is named `dna_r9.4.1` and is intended for DNA sequencing data.
+The `bonito basecaller` command is used to perform basecalling.
+The model is named `dna_r9.4.1` and is intended for DNA sequencing data sequenced using the R9.4.1 pore.
 Bonito currently does not include a model for direct RNA sequencing.
 The directory containing one or more .fast5 files is given as input.

 ```
 bonito basecaller dna_r9.4.1 data/Mapped_DENV_Rapid > basecalls.fasta
 ```
 If you have a turing or volta GPU the `--half` flag can be used to increase performance.

-The output is saved in .fasta format.
-If multiple .fast5 files are supplied as input, all basecalled read sequences are present in the same output file.
+The output is saved in `.fasta` format.
+If multiple `.fast5` files are supplied as input, all basecalled read sequences are present in the same output file.

 ```
 head Mapped_DENV_Rapid.fasta